Narden91/pyHEXtraction/README.md

 1. Open the project on PyCharm
 2. Open the Terminal
-3. Go to Settings -> Project -> Project Interpreter
+3. Go to Settings &rarr; Project &rarr; Project Interpreter
 4. Click on the Gear Icon and select Add Local
 5. Select the virtual environment folder
 6. Open main.py and run it